Read my story to see what brought me to this point in my life.

 My choice was clear; I needed to learn and understand how to become really well - physically, mentally and emotionally - or continue to suffer and be unwell.

 I chose to resign from the Police Force, to be able to focus on my own recovery and health.
-Over the following weeks and months I learnt how to reduce my stress load, pay attention to my thoughts and mindset, move my body more and yet listen to it when it needed to rest and repair.
+Over the following weeks, months and years I learnt how to reduce my stress load, pay attention to my thoughts and mindset, move my body more and yet listen to it when it needed to rest and repair.
+BWRT sessions helped remove the crippling emotions that I still carried around following the different traumas that I had experienced during my time in the police force.
+I fully believe that all of the treatment and work that I did through this time is what has led me to be healthy, happy and cancer free to this day.

 Below are the services I offer which can all be tailored to suit your specific needs - either individually or those of your organisation.

-I offer private Wellbeing sessions on a 1-2-1 basis, delivering bespoke support and guidance around all your Wellbeing needs.
+I offer private coaching and therapy sessions on a 1-2-1 basis, delivering bespoke support and guidance around all your mental health and wellbeing needs.

 I am available to speak at your event to share my experience of mental health and wellbeing within the Emergency Services.
 A talk based on research, awareness and accessing help when needed.